French Bulldog Grooming Information

 However, French Bulldogs should be bathed about once every two months.
 This is true for dogs who have short coats.
 Long-haired Frenchies might need to be washed more frequently—perhaps once every month.

 Bathing too frequently can strip the coat of oils, which are healthy for your pup’s skin and fur.
-However, if you bathe your Frenchie more frequently than once every two months, make sure you use a gentle dog shampoo that won’t strip your skin of its natural oils.
+However, if you bathe your Frenchie more regularly than once every two months, use a gentle dog shampoo that won’t strip your skin of its natural oils.

 What happens if you don’t groom your French Bulldog?